StephenQSstarThomas/Agents-Documentation-trial-1/docs/source/quickstart.rst

 Please refer to our Agents Demonstrations for more information.
 You can use them as reference.

-🤖Single-Agent Mode:
+Single-Agent Mode: :robot:
 ----------------------------

-👁️ Oculist Agent—Medical Use:
+Oculist Agent—Medical Use:
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Model Description